onlogic/onlogic-m031-manager/README.rst

    "cmd" or "powershell" are shorthands that can be entered in the Start Menu to pull them up.

 2. Clone Project and Navigate to the Project Directory:
-   In the parent directory where the project is to be run, run the following command in powershell to clone the repository
+   In the parent directory where the project is to be run, run the following command in PowerShell to clone the repository

    .. code-block:: shell